kstenerud/concise-encoding/cte-specification.md

 ##### Content String

 Content strings can contain escape sequences, which must be processed before applying the structural rules for content strings.

-An unescaped backtick (`` ` ``) character initiates a [verbatim string](#verbatim-string).
-When a verbatim string is initiated, the current string is terminated (added to the current [contents section](#content-section)) and a new verbatim string begins.
-Once the verbatim string completes, it is added to the current contents section and a new regular content string begins.

 **Example**: